sambytes/lodash-pull-requests/README.md

-## Script for returning lodash pull requests
+## Script for returning all lodash pull requests

-A simple script to return lodash pull request information using the github v3 REST api.
+A simple script to return all lodash pull request information using the github v3 REST api.

 ### Initialization